civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 63

-The Governor in Council may, by order, **amend** the schedule to add to or delete any type or class of licence that may be issued to an individual under an Act of Parliament or under a prerogative of the Crown.
+The Governor in Council may, by order, amend the schedule to add to or delete any type or class of licence that may be issued to an individual under an Act of Parliament or under a prerogative of the Crown.

-> **Explanatory Note**:
-> Existing text of section 63:
-> *Existing Text*:
-> > The Governor in Council may, by order, add to or delete from the schedule any type or class of licence that may be issued to an individual under an Act of Parliament or under an order made pursuant to a prerogative of the Crown.

 ### Section 72